EU leaders agree on Belarus sanctions after plane diversion - WTMJ

 Russian Foreign Minister Sergey Lavrov said the episode needs to be investigated — but that it couldn’t be rushed.
 Moscow and Minsk have close political, economic and military ties, and Lukashenko has relied on Russian support amid Western sanctions.

-In a previous diversion of a passenger flight, a United Airlines flight in 2004 from London to Washington carrying the singer Yusuf Islam, better known as Cat Stevens, was sent to Bangor, Maine, where FBI agents met the plane and sent him back to England.
-U.S. officials said he was denied access to the United States on national security grounds.
-He later was allowed into the U.S.

-Isachenkov reported from Moscow and Petrequin reported from Brussels.
-Associated Press writers Liudas Dapkus in Vilnius, Lithuania, Sylvia Hui and Jill Lawless in London, David Koenig in Dallas, Alexandra Jaffe in Washington and Geir Moulson in Berlin contributed.
+Associated Press writers raf Casert and Samuel Petrequin reported this story in Brussels and AP writer Vladimir Isachenkov reported from Moscow.
+AP writers Liudas Dapkus in Vilnius, Lithuania, Sylvia Hui and Jill Lawless in London, David Koenig in Dallas, Alexandra Jaffe in Washington and Geir Moulson in Berlin contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.